Noroclav 50mg 50 Tablets/Pack

 What are the side effects of Noroclav?

-Gastrointestinal symptoms including diarrhoea and vomiting have been reported after giving Noroclav tablets 50mg to dogs.
+Gastrointestinal symptoms including diarrhoea and vomiting have been reported after giving Noroclav tablets 50mg to cats and dogs.

 When should Noroclav not be used?

-You should not give Noroclav to your dog if they:
+You should not give Noroclav to your cat or dog if they:

 - show signs of allergic reaction or hypersensitivity to amoxycillin or have had a reaction with any other beta-lactams antibiotic, including cephalosporins; or clavulanic acid; or any of the other ingredients in Noroclav tablets 50mg